 Which markets are near me?

-In Cheshire, some front-runners for markets with a difference are Pop-up in the Palm House in Liverpool, a market hosted inside Sefton Park’s beautiful Palm house, and Rode Hall Farmers’ and Craft Market, which boasts a great fresh produce and craft market.
+In the North West, some front-runners for markets with a difference are Pop-up in the Palm House in Liverpool, a market hosted inside Sefton Park’s beautiful Palm house, Rode Hall Farmers’ and Craft Market, and Treacle Market which boasts a great fresh produce and craft market.
 A walk in the grounds of Rode Hall’s country estate is well worth doing and, to complete a worthwhile day, visit the beautiful café too – it has a lovely log-burner that’s perfect for warming up!

 There is definitely a rise in themed markets, such as vegan festivals, markets with craft workshops, and evening markets with live music that almost provide a ‘night out’ experience.
-Be the Future events in London base their markets and events around promoting vegan lifestyle products, vegan food and vegan crafts.
+Vegan Fairs in the South West base their markets and events around promoting vegan lifestyle products, vegan food and vegan crafts.
 With the craft beer industry booming and a widening desire to eat healthily, evening markets with freshly-prepared meals and various drink sellers are also proving to be very popular.
 They are fast becoming a social occasion too – you’re missing out if you’ve not been to one!
-Interested in this type of market?
-Why not visit Levenshulme Night Market, which occurs from March to December on every third Friday of the month.
-Northern Quarter Makers Market, also in Manchester, sees whole families out enjoying the music and food and is family-friendly.
-Click here to read more about markets in Manchester.
-FarGo Village in Coventry hosts lots of great events throughout the year, but their Friday FarGo lates are well worth checking out to kick off your weekend in style.

 Why we all need to support markets